rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I am perusing thousands of lines in Infrastructure as Code (IAC) yaml files.
 I am looking at already refactored and improved version.
 It is a lot of templated _YAML_ of k8s configuration at my work.
 The underlying reason for the complexity is the PL itself[^yaml].
 Did the refactor broke things?
 Of course it did.
 Complexity has consequences.

-I want to contrast _YAML_ with a configuration language like [Dhall](https://dhall-lang.org/) (one of my favorites).
+I want to contrast _YAML_ with a configuration language called [Dhall](https://dhall-lang.org/) (one of my favorites).
-To use _Dhall_, you may need to adjust to a Haskell-like syntax, maybe learn a few new concepts (like ADTs), think about configuration that uses lambda expressions.
+To use _Dhall_ you may need to adjust to a Haskell-like syntax, maybe learn a few new concepts (like ADTs), think about configuration that uses lambda expressions.
 The return on the investment are Dhall safety features.
-Dhall even makes the process of refactoring safe, you can compare the old configuration and the new and Dhall will tell you if both are equivalent or why not.
+Dhall even makes the process of refactoring safe, you can compare the previous configuration against the new and Dhall will tell you if both are equivalent or why not.

 [^yaml]: E.g. see [Every Simple Language Will Eventually End Up Turing Complete](https://solutionspace.blog/2021/12/04/every-simple-language-will-eventually-end-up-turing-complete/)